XcoDDe/maven-package-automation/README.md

 - **Automatic Save and Package**: Automatically save all files in the project when a file is saved, capturing changes before executing the Maven package command.
 - **Status Messages**: Receive informative status messages in Visual Studio Code's notification area, indicating the presence of the `pom.xml` file.

+## Usage

+To configure the Maven Package Automation extension, follow these steps:

+1. Open the `settings.json` file in maven project in Visual Studio Code. if you can't find it then just create it with the name setting.json
+2. Find the `mavenPackageAuto.maven.executable.options` setting, if its not there then you can just add it.
+3. Add Maven arguments separated by spaces to specify the build process, such as "clean validate package" or any other desired commands.
+4. Now its all set-up, the extension can now automate your maven project build, when its saved

 ### Upcoming Features

 In the upcoming release, we plan to introduce the following feature:

-- **Hot Reload (Upcoming)**: Enable automatic reloading of changes in the local application without the need for manual redeployment.
+- **Hot Reload (Upcoming)**: Enable automatic reloading of changes in the local application without the need for manual redeployment to a tomcat server, just like live server.

 ## Requirements